Terre des Hommes logo

 Growing up with war

-Children fleeing war are extremely vulnerable.
+Millions of children from Syria grow up with war.
+Many have fled the violence, and become extremely vulnerable.
 They're at extra risk.
 Not only for exploitation, but also for abuse, neglect and violence.
 Often these children have experienced unpleasant things.
 They miss their normal lives.
 Their school.
 Their friends.

 It is important that they are well protected and helped.
 Traumas that go untreated cause major problems later on.